-On February 2, 2022, we launched the "One Safe Houston" program, a comprehensive community response to combatting crime.
-The key performance indicators in this report show the programs in our One Safe Houston initiative are effective and are making a difference in improving public safety throughout Houston.
-We have invested \$53 million in SLFRF dollars to holistically address crime through One Safe Houston program.
+On February 2, 2022, we launched the "One Safe Houston" program, a comprehensive community response initiative to combat crime.
+While this and previous reports identify key performance indicators for the One Safe Houston initiative, I am proud to report the public safety metrics we have measured.